Momentum dependent flow correlations in deformed nuclei at collision energies available at the BNL Relativistic Heavy Ion Collider: Collision of deformed nuclei

 The analogous factorization-breaking coefficient for the square of the triangular flow $r_{3;2}(p)$ is shown in Fig. \ref{fig:iso_r32}.
 The results show an effect of the octupole deformation of the colliding nuclei.
 The factorization-breaking coefficient is closer to 1 for Zr+Zr collisions with an octupole deformation.
 The results for collisions of spherical nuclei and nuclei with only quadrupole deformation are similar.
-Qualitatively similar results are visible for the angle decorrelations for collisions of nuclei with or without octupole deformation (Fig. \ref{fig:iso_r32ang}) or for factorization-breaking coefficient for the magnitude of the triangular flow (not shown).
-It shows that precise measurements of the factorization-breaking coefficients for the triangular flow vector and of the flow angle decorrelation could reveal the existence of the octupole deformation of the colliding nuclei.
+Qualitatively similar results are visible for the angle decorrelations for collisions of nuclei with or without octupole deformation (Fig. \ref{fig:iso_r32ang}) or for the factorization-breaking coefficient for the magnitude of the triangular flow (not shown).
+However, quantitatively the effect is small and with the statistics used we cannot draw firm conclusions.

 To check whether the deformation effect is consistent with the U+U collision results as compared to spherical nuclei, we also studied spherical Ru+Ru collision where $\beta_2$ and $\beta_3$ both are set to zero.
 In Fig. \ref{V2sqv2sqvecRuZr}, the results for the spherical Ru+Ru collision are denoted by the orange diamonds.
-The impact of the deformation for Ru+Ru collisions is smaller in comparison to U+U results.
+The impact of the deformation on the factorization-breaking coefficients for Ru+Ru collisions is much smaller in comparison to U+U results.
+This is partly because of the fact that the deformation parameter $\beta_2$ is smaller in case of Ru , the ratio of the quadrupole deformation parameter, $ \beta^2_{2,{\text U}}/\beta^2_{2,{\text Ru}} = 2.676$.
+The other part consists of the different contribution to the event-by-event fluctuation depending on the system size and number of participants, when switching from deformed to spherical nuclei.